mendrik/diorama-2023/README.md

 <img src="https://github.com/mendrik/diorama-2023/assets/160805/f89574db-6b33-4268-ae17-636e2b4c2622" height="60"/>

-from left to right
+(From left to right)

-Refresh - when we have more than 11 images, the strategy switches to random tree generator, because there is simply too many solutions to be checked.
-You can refresh the layout with this button as there will be a new layout everytime the algorithm runs
+- Refresh: For image sets exceeding 11, the algorithm defaults to a random tree generation strategy due to the impracticality of evaluating all possible layouts.
+This button regenerates the layout, offering a fresh arrangement with each execution.

-Add image - Add a new image to the set
+- Add Image: Incorporate a new image into the collection.

-Remove image - Remove am image from the set
+- Remove Image: Eliminate an image from the set.

-Strategy toggle - There are two modes: one that reduces gaps and one that tries to make all images of equal size.
-They both are co-dependent but depending on the mode it tries one or the other more.
+- Strategy Toggle: Alternates between two strategies: one focusing on minimizing gaps and the other on equalizing image sizes.
+Though interrelated, each mode emphasizes a different aspect.

-Fullscreen - Switch to browser full-screen.
+- Fullscreen: Activates the browser's full-screen mode for an immersive experience.